eBarrero/sfstudio/readme.md

 - Initialize filter when clearing the string
 - Add command to clear filter .cls
 - Proxy Error when the cached obeject is newer then the schema
+- manage 2nd click in look up and childs

 ## Improvements